 What Wealthspan Means in Practical Terms

-This article explains how the concept of Wealthspan affects financial decisions over a long life.
+How the concept of Wealthspan affects financial decisions over a long life.

-In practical terms, Wealthspan reflects not just assets, but how income, spending, taxes, health related costs, and market behavior interact over time.
+In practical terms, Wealthspan reflects not just assets, but how income, spending, taxes, health-related costs, and market behavior interact over time.

 How Wealthspan Changes the Questions Planning Must Answer